不識玄旨 Not knowing the deep meaning of the Way

 徒勞念靜 The disciple labors to quiet his thoughts

 The concept of meditating by making your mind a blank is an error.
 You cannot make your mind a blank. – Lester Levenson (Keys to the Ultimate Freedom)

-I think the way to enter into it is this: After having brought ourselves into the presence of God by a definite act of faith, we should read something substantial, not so much to reason upon it, as to fix the attention, observing that the principal exercise should be the presence of God, and that the purpose of the subject is to fix one’s attention rather than exercise reason.
+I think the way to enter into it is this: After having brought ourselves into the presence of God by a definite act of faith, we should read something substantial, not so much to reason upon it as to fix the attention, observing that the principal exercise should be the presence of God, and that the purpose of the subject is to fix one’s attention rather than to exercise reason.

-When, then, we are thus buried in ourselves, and deeply penetrated with the presence of God within us — when the senses are all drawn from the circumference to the centre, which, though it is not easily accomplished at first, becomes quite natural afterwards — when the soul is thus gathered up within itself, and is sweetly occupied with the truth read, not in reasoning upon it, but in feeding upon it, and exciting the will by affection rather than the understanding by consideration, [then] the affection thus touched must be allowed to repose sweetly and at peace, swallowing what it has tasted.
+When, then, we are thus buried in ourselves, and deeply penetrated with the presence of God within us—when the senses are all drawn from the circumference to the centre, which, though it is not easily accomplished at first, becomes quite natural afterwards—when the soul is thus gathered up within itself and is sweetly occupied with the truth read, not in reasoning upon it, but in feeding upon it, and exciting the will by affection rather than the understanding by consideration, then the affection thus touched must be allowed to repose sweetly and at peace, swallowing what it has tasted.

 But as I said that the direct and principal exercise should be the sense of the presence of God, we must most faithfully recall the senses when they wander.

 This is a short and efficacious way of fighting with distractions, because those who endeavour directly to oppose them only irritate and increase them.
 But by losing ourselves in the thought of a present God and allowing our thoughts to be drawn to Him, we combat them indirectly, and without thinking of them, but in an effectual manner.